Value Stream Mapping Template

 Tip: You might need to use the button to 'Hide/Show Rows'

 to unhide all of the rows that have double-border pink cells where you enter optional default data

-Tip: If still using an older version
+Tip: If you are still using an old version of the template,

 default units of measure used to be defined on the 'UOMs' sheet